INFURA/ipfs-copy/README.md

 What's going to happen?

-The `ipfs-copy` command will read your file with all the IPFS hashes (CIDs), and pin them to your Infura IPFS project in parallel with multiple workers for optimal performance.
+The `ipfs-copy` command will read your file with all the IPFS hashes (CIDs) and pin them to your Infura IPFS project in parallel with multiple workers for optimal performance.

+Done!
+You have completed the migration to the new IPFS service!